The Original Dust Free Tile Removal Company™

 We serve Dallas Fort Worth and the following areas:

 Arlington, Roanoke, Irving, Garland, Plano, Ponder, Weatherford, Cleburne, Decatur, and more

 DustRam® Dallas-Fort Worth County Featured On

-DustRam® is the Leader in Dustless Tile Removal Technology
+DustRam® is the Leader in Dust Free Tile Removal Technology

-DustRam® LLC is the leader in Dustless Tile Removal Technology.
-With 24 US patents and still counting, our innovative and proprietary equipment is unmatched in terms of silica dust capturing ability.
+DustRam® LLC is the leader in Dust free tile removal Technology.
+With +26 US patents and still counting, our innovative and proprietary equipment is unmatched in terms of silica dust capturing ability.
 We began developing and manufacturing tools and equipment for the sole purpose of capturing crystalline silica dust, starting in 2008.
 DustRam® LLC is the only Certifying entity in the nation, with several corporate service centers and over 23 Certified Contractors across America.
 Learn more about the dangers of inhaling crystalline silica dust.

 The patented DustRam® System Equipment promptly captures dust at the point of its creation.
 We precisely coordinate the whole dust-free tile removal process to eliminate and prohibit the distribution of dust particulates at each procedure.
 Our Certified DustRam® Contractors can remove all types of flooring, including ceramic, saltillo, natural stone, wood, thin-set, black mastic glue, sheet vinyl, carpet, adhesives, micro toppings, terrazzo, and other flooring surfaces, cleaner than any other brand equipment or system in existence.